 She has successfully led the design and oversight of several programs in research and NGOs.
-Her work has included research and advocacy with Human Rights Watch on criminal justice reforms aimed at remedying California’s juvenile justice system, international violations and abuse of children and women, summary returns of asylum seekers and migrants in Europe and North America.
-Additionally, she managed and developed outreach programs, events, and fundraisers for the UN Women USA Los Angeles Chapter and Mending Kids.
+Her work has included research and advocacy with Human Rights Watch on criminal justice reforms aimed at remedying California’s juvenile justice system, international violations and abuse of children and women, and summary returns of asylum seekers and migrants in Europe and North America.
+Additionally, she served as Director of Young Professionals program at USNC for UN Women Los Angeles Chapter where she managed and developed outreach programs, advocacy campaigns, events, and fundraisers.

 She served as Director of Program Development at Miry’s List, a nonprofit that aids resettling refugees in the United States, where she implemented and developed programs to provide refugees opportunity for economic growth and social, emotional and mental wellness.